Children's Place Montessori

 the fifth (5) incident.
 In addition, if your child intentionally breaks

-any school materials, it will be your responsibility to replace it.
+any school materials, it will be your responsibility to replace them.

 A discipline policy explaining in detail our